AdobeDocs/experience-manager-65.en/help/forms/developing/programmatically-endpoints.md

 **Specify configuration values**

-You must specify configuration values for an Email endpoint when programmatically adding an Email endpoint to a service.
+Specify configuration values for an Email endpoint when programmatically adding an Email endpoint to a service.
 These configuration values are specified by an administrator if an Email endpoint is added using administration console.

 >[!NOTE]
 >